raokrutarth/FleetEnergyManagement/README.md

 API served on port `5000`.

 ***Project done as part of a take-home challenge for a data engineering position.
-Explores time-series data handeling and analysis.***
+Explores time-series data handling  and analysis.***

 ## Design